2bigO/G-Space/README.md

 ## Abstract

-We propose a coordinate system for gravitational systems defined not by spacetime positions but by information-theoretic parameters: gravitational entropy $(S_g)$ from Bekenstein-Hawking and generalized entropy, propagation kernel $(\mathcal{P}_g)$ defined via influence functionals, and entanglement spectrum $(\Phi_E)$ based on modular Hamiltonian eigenspectra.
+We propose a coordinate system for gravitational systems defined not by spacetime positions but by information-theoretic parameters: gravitational entropy $(S_g)$, propagation kernel $(\mathcal{P}_g)$ defined via influence functionals, and entanglement spectrum $(\Phi_E)$ based on modular Hamiltonian eigenspectra.
 Under the simplifying assumption that systems sharing identical coordinates may exhibit nonlocal quantum correlations beyond standard QFT, we derive specific predictions for phase coherence in Hawking radiation.
 While astrophysical tests require sensitivity improvements of $\sim 10^{60}$, we propose laboratory analogs, particularly in Bose-Einstein condensate analogs of black holes, that may empirically test the model's central postulate.
 We emphasize this is an exploratory model—not a new theory of quantum gravity, but a tool for uncovering potential correlations embedded in its informational substrate.

 ---